witnet/witnet-rust/docs/interface/json-rpc.md

 * Chain beacon (current epoch and hash of the previous block)
 * Number of inbound and outbound peers
 * Is the node fully synchronized?
+* How many active identities are there in the system?
+* What is the total active reputation?

 ```json
 {